Revamping the Dashboard

 Example task: update fee amount on table row

-Menu-items:
+Menu-items: Billing

 While spending time consolidating the menu, I later learned that pages within the menu items had forms, live data tables, and other auto-updating components that trigger system-wide changes without users' awareness.